Peter O'Neill: Indonesia

 Relations with Indonesia were warm under the O'Neill government.
 A large trade delegation of 100 businessmen accompanied O'Neill on a state visit in 2013.
-It did however not only involve trade, but also border and West Papua region issues.
-O'Neill stuck to two elements that had been central in PNG's policy towards West Papua from independence.
+It did, however, not only involve trade but also border and West Papua region issues.
+O'Neill stuck to two elements that had been central to PNG's policy towards West Papua since independence.
 Indonesian sovereignty over West Papua was never in doubt, and refugees from West Papua were not recognised as such.
 However, in 2015 he made a break with previous policies: he continued to stress the sovereignty of Indonesia, but he mentioned the human rights abuses in West Papua: "Sometimes we forget our own families, our own brothers, especially those in West Papua.
 I think, as a country, the time has come for us to speak about the oppression of our people there."
 Talking about the population of West Papua as "our people" can be interpreted as foreign intervention by Indonesia.
 During the Melanesian Spearhead Group meeting in Port Moresby in 2018, Indonesia was given associate member status, and the United Liberation Movement for West Papua (ULM) was given observer status.
-The ULM has however signalled its continuing interest in full membership, which O'Neill has indicated he would only support if there was full endorsement by the Indonesian government.
-O'Neill suggested that ULM brings its cause to the United Nations decolonisation committee.
+The ULM has, however, signalled its continuing interest in full membership, which O'Neill has indicated he would only support if there was full endorsement by the Indonesian government.
+O'Neill suggested that ULM bring its cause to the United Nations decolonization committee.
 This committee rebuffed, however, a petition of 1.8 million West Papuans on the grounds that West Papua was no longer a colony.
 The Presidents of Vanuatu, Tuvalu, and the Marshall Islands brought the case before the UN General Assembly, but PNG did not join them.